Scholarships and Funding

 Tribal Affairs Fellowship

-Multiple scholarships ranging from one-half tuition to full tuition and a $6,000 per year research assistantship to students committed to promoting the advancement of the American Indian population and tribal affairs
+Heinz College awards multiple scholarships ranging from one-half tuition to full tuition to students committed to promoting the advancement of the American Indian population and tribal affairs.
+Recipients can also apply for a research assistantship or other part-time work opportunities to earn $5,000-$6,000 per academic year to help with non-tuition expenses.

 David Lingren Fellowship for Social Innovation

 Heinz College also partners with many organizations to provide financial support to these organizations’ members.
-See the full list of strategic partnerships here.
+See the full list of strategic partnerships.

 Carnegie Mellon Statement of Assurance